JonasFockstedt/Artificial_Intelligence_Project/PokerProject/PokerClient/ideas.md

     - [x] Rank actual strength.
 Adding value of ranks.
     - [ ] Rank potential strength.
 - [ ] When to "check" during opening round (if first).
-- [x] Determine if hand consists of two pairs.

 ### Hand
 1. "Actual" ranking system.
 Used for determining the strength of current hand.